QMK: Repeat Key

 as its own

-reverse, and defines distinct behavior for repeating and reverse
+alternate, and defines distinct behavior for repeating and alternate

 repeating: